KarthikeyanUzumaki/Dharvista-hr/README.md

 ---

 ## Project Overview
-Collabrate Showcase is a simple but production-minded demonstration app that helps organizations publish and manage job vacancies and site content.
+ Dharvista Showcase is a simple but production-minded demonstration app that helps organizations publish and manage job vacancies and site content.
 It offers a public job board (browse and apply via Contact), plus an admin dashboard for posting jobs, uploading images, and editing small site settings.

 ---